-The first is to comply with Task Force on Climate-related Financial Disclosures (TCFD) recommendations on disclosure and risk assessment.
-Notably, the TCFD wants funds to stress-test investment portfolios based on a world that limits warming to well below 2°C, in line with the Paris Agreement.
+The first is to comply with recommendations from the Task Force on Climate-related Financial Disclosures’s (TCFD) including stress-testing investment portfolios based on limiting global warming to well below 2°C, in line with the Paris Agreement.

-The second is to seek information from investment managers about investments’ exposure to climate risks and how those risks are being managed.
+The second is to seek information from investment managers about the exposure of investments to climate risks and how those risks are being managed.

 The case is a world first – the first time a court case sought to clarify legal duties around climate risk for super funds that control trillions of dollars of retirement savings and it could have global ramifications.